 In order to reach the above-mentioned goals, traffic management in case of disturbance needs an efficient communication flow between all involved parties and a good degree of predictability, obtained by applying predefined operational scenarios at the border.

-In case of international disruptions longer than 3 days with a high impact on international traffic, the international contingency management procedures as described in Chapter 4.1 of the ICM Handbook apply.
+In case of international disruptions longer than 3 days with a high impact on international traffic, the international contingency management procedures as described in the ICM Handbook apply.